techidaily/site-win-trending/source/_posts/how-to-move-music-from-your-ipad-to-computer-with-or-without-using-itunes.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-capture.techidaily.com/new-2024-approved-discovering-windows-best-snipping-and-cropping-software/"><u>[New] 2024 Approved Discovering Windows' Best Snipping and Cropping Software</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/ing-common-pitfalls-in-youtube-sponsorships-according-to-famebit-for-2024/"><u>Avoiding Common Pitfalls in YouTube Sponsorships, According to FameBit for 2024</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/in-2024-is-fake-gps-location-spoofer-a-good-choice-on-vivo-y78t-drfone-by-drfone-virtual-android/"><u>In 2024, Is Fake GPS Location Spoofer a Good Choice On Vivo Y78t? | Dr.fone</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/nba-2k23-pc-crash-woes-try-these-7-game-changing-fixes-to-get-back-in-action/"><u>NBA 2K23 PC Crash Woes?
-Try These 7 Game-Changing Fixes to Get Back in Action!</u></a></li>
-<li><a href="https://article-helps.techidaily.com/premier-no-8-digital-composers-kit/"><u>Premier No. 8 Digital Composer's Kit</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/revolutionizing-employee-interactions-with-gpt-powered-writing/"><u>Revolutionizing Employee Interactions with GPT-Powered Writing</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/updated-2024-approved-gopro-hero-5-black-vs-nikon-keymission-170-action-camera-which-is-better/"><u>[Updated] 2024 Approved GoPro Hero 5 Black vs Nikon Keymission 170 Action Camera Which Is Better?</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/updated-premium-fb-videograbber-suite-high-quality-downloads-fast-and-secure/"><u>[Updated] Premium FB Videograbber Suite High-Quality Downloads, Fast & Secure</u></a></li>
+<li><a href="https://win-trending.techidaily.com/1-essential-dj-controllers-for-newbies-choosing-between-pioneer-and-native-solutions/"><u>1.
+Essential DJ Controllers for Newbies: Choosing Between Pioneer and Native Solutions</u></a></li>
+<li><a href="https://desktop-recording.techidaily.com/2024-approved-grand-adventures-reimagined-post-gta-v-lineup/"><u>2024 Approved Grand Adventures Reimagined - Post-GTA V Lineup</u></a></li>
+<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-oppo-a18-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Oppo A18 | Dr.fone</u></a></li>
+<li><a href="https://video-capture.techidaily.com/boundless-techniques-for-implementing-subtitles-on-videography/"><u>Boundless Techniques for Implementing Subtitles on Videography</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/effective-techniques-for-handling-server-is-unable-to-communicate-with-rpc-on-pc/"><u>Effective Techniques for Handling 'Server Is Unable to Communicate with RPC' On PC</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/environmental-social-and-governance-esg-commitment/"><u>Environmental, Social, and Governance (ESG) Commitment</u></a></li>
-<li><a href="https://win-trending.techidaily.com/step-by-step-guide-ensuring-your-gpus-driver-is-current-with-tips-from-yl-software/"><u>Step-by-Step Guide: Ensuring Your GPU's Driver Is Current with Tips From YL Software</u></a></li>
+<li><a href="https://win-trending.techidaily.com/find-out-what-graphics-card-you-have-with-ease-tips-from-yl-software-experts/"><u>Find Out What Graphics Card You Have with Ease - Tips From YL Software Experts</u></a></li>
+<li><a href="https://win-trending.techidaily.com/fix-broken-data-with-ease-yl-software-unveils-techniques-to-recover-corrupted-files/"><u>Fix Broken Data with Ease: YL Software Unveils Techniques to Recover Corrupted Files</u></a></li>
+<li><a href="https://win-trending.techidaily.com/how-can-i-evaluate-the-performance-of-my-graphics-card-without-updating-drivers-insights-from-yl-computing/"><u>How Can I Evaluate the Performance of My Graphics Card Without Updating Drivers? - Insights From YL Computing</u></a></li>
-<li><a href="https://win-trending.techidaily.com/step-by-step-guide-repairing-and-rebooting-faulty-hardware-drivers-expert-advice-from-yl-computing/"><u>Step-by-Step Guide: Repairing and Rebooting Faulty Hardware Drivers - Expert Advice From YL Computing</u></a></li>
+<li><a href="https://win-trending.techidaily.com/how-to-fix-a-windows-pc-when-it-wont-detect-the-internal-hdd-expert-advice-from-yl-computing/"><u>How to Fix a Windows PC When It Won't Detect the Internal HDD: Expert Advice From YL Computing</u></a></li>
-<li><a href="https://win-trending.techidaily.com/top-rated-system-tuning-applications-discover-how-yl-computing-leads-with-innovative-solutions/"><u>Top Rated System Tuning Applications: Discover How YL Computing Leads with Innovative Solutions</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-reset-a-locked-vivo-v30-pro-phone-by-drfone-android/"><u>How to Reset a Locked Vivo V30 Pro Phone</u></a></li>
-<li><a href="https://win-trending.techidaily.com/uncovering-hidden-treasures-a-step-by-step-guide-to-show-invisible-files-on-your-windows-10-pc-yl-software-solutions/"><u>Uncovering Hidden Treasures: A Step-by-Step Guide to Show Invisible Files on Your Windows 10 PC - YL Software Solutions</u></a></li>
+<li><a href="https://win-trending.techidaily.com/mastering-your-assets-a-guide-to-quickly-locate-and-track-your-bitcoin-and-altcoin-holdings-yl-software-solutions/"><u>Mastering Your Assets: A Guide to Quickly Locate and Track Your Bitcoin & Altcoin Holdings – YL Software Solutions</u></a></li>
-<li><a href="https://win-trending.techidaily.com/unleash-your-inner-star-with-new-partytyme-latest-karaoke-song-catalog-feb-mar-18-sign-up-for-a-singing-subscription/"><u>Unleash Your Inner Star with New Partytyme: Latest Karaoke Song Catalog (Feb-Mar '18) - Sign Up for a Singing Subscription!</u></a></li>
+<li><a href="https://win-amazing.techidaily.com/microsoft-solves-power-driver-issues-with-updated-acpi-compliant-control-methodology/"><u>Microsoft Solves Power Driver Issues with Updated ACPI-Compliant Control Methodology</u></a></li>
+<li><a href="https://win-trending.techidaily.com/perfect-your-scans-with-no-more-color-problems-a-comprehensive-fix-by-yl-software-experts/"><u>Perfect Your Scans with No More Color Problems: A Comprehensive Fix by YL Software Experts</u></a></li>
 </ul></div>